mmore500/waves/blog/_posts/2020-06-03-queuemanager-blogpost.md

 - HTML5/CSS3 - testing visualizations
 - JavaScript - browser capabilities from C++

 The CookieCutter was used to initiate all of necessary directories/files required in order to compile my software with the Emscripten compiler.
 Queue Manager is implemented as a header-only library in C++17.
-Its comprised of multiple classes, the primary one being the actual Queue Manager class.
+It’s comprised of multiple classes, the primary one being the actual Queue Manager class.
 In this class, an STL Queue is the primary structure that the Queue Manager tool utilizes.
-Within this class, several member functions utilize Empricals web/math tools.
+Within this class, several member functions utilize Empirical’s web/math tools.
 This allows for the tool to be displayable for users onto a browser.
-Once the user configurs this class to their preference, using the imbedded SettingConfig Library, visuals are rendered by the Emscripten compiler onto a browser.
+Once the user configures this class to their preference, using the imbedded SettingConfig Library, visuals are rendered by the Emscripten compiler onto a browser.

-## Project Challenges

-- First using regular Config library from Empirical
-  - Discuss big challenges with using that (Ugly Macros)
-- Switching to SettingConfig library and how that solved primary issues with using regular Config Library
-- Scoping issues
-- Not-yet created SettingConfig features that were just implemented

 ## Project Improvements

-- Discuss how QueueManager could be improved

-  - Additonal features that would be cool to have
+- Allow Queue Manager to be more optimized for Command Line use.
+Users should be allowed to configer the the settings for their runs through the command line, instead of having to enter the files and change it from there.

+- Make the tool more presentable by better styling the HTML/CSS elements

 ## WAVES Take-away/Conclusion

-This workshop/project has enlightened me not only on the complexity of the Empirical Library, but also on the different capabilities different software tools have when used together, particularily C++17 with Empirical's web tools.
-Aside from this project, the WAVES seminars helped further my understanding in a variety of areas such as web develpment/testing, C++, and software design to name a few.
-The friendly and very knowledgable team working on Avida-ED and Empirical made my experience one to remmeber, and I am ever so greatful for everthing they've taught me!
+This workshop/project has enlightened me not only on the complexity of the Empirical Library, but also on the different capabilities different software tools have when used together, particularly C++17 with Empirical's web tools.
+Aside from this project, the WAVES seminars helped further my understanding in a variety of areas such as web development/testing, C++, and software design to name a few.
+The friendly and very knowledgeable team working on Avida-ED and Empirical made my experience one to remember, and I am ever so grateful for everything they've taught me!

-## Additional Information
+## Acknowledgements

 Mentor: Emily Dolson